FuelLabs/sway-examples/README.md

 ## Using an Example

-Navigate to the directory of the example you want to explore and follow the instructions in the README.md file to install, build, and deploy the application.
-This repository is intended to be an up-to-date resource on specific blockchain building topics.
+Go to the directory or click the example in which you want to explore.
+Follow the instructions in the README.md file to install, build, and deploy the example application.
+This repository is intended to be an up-to-date resource on various blockchain building topics from minting and burning to using merkle trees.

 ## Contributing